Blog: Tim Smit, Eden Project

 Cracking Earth 2015: Building sustainability research with foundations

-Representatives from over 15 organisations spoke about their collaborative work with Plymouth University researchers.Find out more and watch the videos
+Representatives from over 15 organisations spoke about their collaborative work with University of Plymouth researchers.Find out more and watch the videos

 Challenge Accepted!
 Creating solutions for Horizon 2020 (2014)